 A Guide to YouTube Data API: Limits and Quotas Explained

-If you want to build a tool that talks to YouTube in a programatic way, you have to use the official YouTube Data API (v3).
+If you want to build a tool that talks to YouTube in a programmatic way, you have to use the official YouTube Data API (v3).
 It really doesn't matter if you are coding in Python, Django, or just plain JavaScript.
 Understanding how YouTube manages data access is the very first step you need to take.

 Let's take a common example.
 Sometimes we want to find out the total duration of a long YouTube tutorial playlist.
 YouTube UI doesn't show this total time anywhere.
 So, many developers try to build a small script to calculate this.
 Doing a project like this is actually the best way to learn how YouTube's API limits and quotas work in the real world.